Spectral quality

 Training structures for negative ion mode:

-We are constantly adding new training data that becomes publically available.
-If you have data from reference compounds, we ask you to upload these to a public database such as GNPS or MassBank; if this is not possible for some reason, you can contact us so that we can add your data to the CSI:FingerID training data without making it publically available.
-Please help us improve the performance of CSI:FingerID by providing additional training data!
+We continuously add new training data as it becomes publically available.
+If you have data from reference compounds, we encourage you to upload it to a public database such as GNPS or MassBank.
+If public sharing is not possible for any reason, you can contact us so we can include your data in the CSI:FingerID training set while maintaining its confidentiality.
+Your support in providing additional training data is invaluable in improving the performance of CSI:FingerID!